Sierra Nevada Adventures Single Day Rides

 This adventure ride is designed for (650cc+) to (1250cc+) dual-sport adventure bikes.

-Off-road terrain is rated mild to moderate to challenging and lots of adventure.
+Off-road terrain is rated mild, moderate, and challenging with some difficult and lots of adventure.

 Ride distance approx. 200 miles round trip (85 miles dirt roads)